Windows 11 minimum requirements: How to check your system

 (Image credit: Shutterstock)

-With the end of life of Windows 10 having come and gone, it's a good idea to familiarize yourself with the Windows 11 system requirements.
+With the Windows 10 end of life having come and gone, it's a good idea to familiarize yourself with the Windows 11 system requirements.

-Many businesses are still using Windows 10 with the support extension, but the cost and the risk of not migrating will only continue to increase.
-One of the reasons for holding on is the inevitable hardware refresh, which will be costly.
-However, it's likely that a new fleet of machines will be more affordable in the long run, over repeated extension payments, or any security issue that result from using an unsupported system.
+Many businesses are still using Windows 10 via the Extended Security Update (ESU) support, but this ends on 13 October 2026.
+Overall, the cost and the risk of not migrating will only continue to increase.
+One of the reasons for holding on is the inevitable hardware refresh, which could be costly up front, but a new fleet of Copilot+, AI-enabled Windows PCs will be more affordable in the long run with future-proofed capabilities and regular security updates.

 Windows 11 minimum requirements